wp-plugins/wp-automatic-updates/readme.txt

 == Screenshots ==

-1. Plugin Settings that you can change, rest there is not front-end task of this plugin
+1. Plugin Settings that you can change

 == Frequently Asked Questions ==